MSc in Environmental Science with Specialization in Wildlife Management: Career Path

 • Wildlife Manager: Wildlife managers work to protect and manage wildlife populations and their habitats.
 They may be responsible for developing and implementing conservation plans, monitoring and evaluating the health of wildlife populations, and working with land managers to ensure the sustainable use of natural resources.

-• Environmental Consultant: Environmental consultants advise businesses, government agencies, and other organizations on how to comply with environmental regulations and minimize the impact of their activities on the environment.
+• Environmental Consultant: Environmental consultants advise businesses, government agencies, and other organizations on complying with environmental regulations and minimizing their activities' environmental impact.

-• Research Scientist: Research scientists conduct research on environmental issues and the impacts of human activities on the natural world.
-They may work in a variety of settings, including universities, government agencies, and private research institutions.
+• Research Scientist: Research scientists research environmental issues and the impacts of human activities on the natural world.
+They may work in various settings, including universities, government agencies, and private research institutions.

 • Environmental Educator: Environmental educators work to raise awareness about environmental issues and promote sustainable practices.
 They may work in schools, museums, parks, or other educational settings.